danthe1st/compile-time-fxml-parser/README.md

 The FXML file is resolved relative to the resource root.

-This should automatically create a class with the name of the annotated class + "FXMLParser" (the class name can be overwritten by specifying `className` in the annotation) with a method `createNode()`.
+This should automatically create a class with the name of the annotated class + "FXMLRepresentation" (the class name can be overwritten by specifying `className` in the annotation) with a method `createNode()`.
 This method loads the UI elements specified in the FXML file and returns the root element.

 An example can be found in [examples/maven-example](examples/maven-example).